Common Questions:

 Is the Pennsylvania Fish and Boat Commission’s Safe Boating Certificate required to sail on Lake Nockamixon?

 A PA Fish and Boat Commission Safe Boating Certificate is only required to operate boats powered by motors greater than 25 HP.
 Lake Nockamixon does not allow any outboard engines above 20 HP.
-Therefore, a Boating Safety Education Certificates is not required per say to operate a sailboat on Lake Nockamixon.
-We believe that boating safety is very important however and teach both State and Federal boating safety requirements in all our sailing classes.
-You can also get the PA Boating handbook for free at PA Boating Handbook and can get a PA Fish and Boat Commission Safe Boating Certificate online from many sources.
+Therefore, a Boating Safety Education Certificate is not required per se to operate a sailboat on Lake Nockamixon.
+We believe that boating safety is paramount, and we teach both State and Federal boating safety requirements in all our sailing classes.
+You can also get the PA Boating handbook for free at PA Boating Handbook.
+We include a link to a free PA Fish and Boat Commission-approved Boating Safety Course with our ASA101 class.